 - On the ribbon, click Add Data and choose Import File.

 The Import File pane appears in place of the project pane.

 - For Select a file to import, click Browse.
-Browse to and double-click the houston-shelters CSV file.
+Browse to and double-click the houston-shelters XLSX file.

 - Click Import.